mrzli/value-transformer/README.md

 #### `tapPerItem`

-Runs the `tap` function for each item of the input iterable, and then returns the input iterable unchanged.
+Runs the function specified by `action` parameter for each item of the input iterable, and then returns the input iterable unchanged.

+This can be used for logging iterable items for example, or performing any other side effects.

 ```ts
 const input = [1, 2, 3, 4, 5];